sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ## Disclaimer

 Please look through the two blog posts above from Gilles Castel!
-They are incredible, and worth spending your time to really understand how all things works, I'm only a copy-cat who want to mimic his workflow, but with a little bit patient to set-up whole thing in my environment.
+They are incredible, and worth spending your time to really understand how all things works, I'm only a copy-cat who want to mimic his workflow, but with a little bit patient to set up whole thing in my environment.
 Definitely show the respect to the original author!

-## Setup For Typeing Blasting Fast
+## Setup For Typing Blasting Fast

 First thing first, please set up your Vscode with LaTeX properly with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), there are lots of tutorial online, just check them out and set them up properly.